 There are two realistic ways to keep a cell phone topped up when away from civilization, one is by using the relatively old solar power technology and the other is a manual hand crank option.
-Both have there plus points and we are going to look at both of these in more detail.
+Both have there plus points and we are going to look at these in more detail.

 Solar Powered Phone Chargers

 The early solar cells required a high amount of sunlight for them to produce any meaningful amount of power but today’s solar cells are a lot more efficient at working in lower light conditions and also a lot smaller.

 One advantage of using the solar option is as it is charging your phone through the same socket you would use at home you can just plug it in and once charged it will turn off the flow of power from the solar panel.
 When using a solar charger remember to cover your phone as a few hours in the hot sun will do it no good at all.

 The obvious problem with charging a phone this way is that it cannot be used at night so you will have to keep an eye on the phones battery level and give it a top up during the day.